 A father is someone who

-holds your hand at the fair
+holds your hand at the fair,

-makes sure you do what your mother says
+makes sure you do what your mother says,

-holds back your hair when you are sick
+holds back your hair when you are sick,

-brushes that hair when it is tangled because mother is too busy
+brushes that hair when it is tangled because mother is too busy,

-lets you eat ice cream for breakfast
+let’s you eat ice cream for breakfast

-but only when mother is away
+but only when mother is away,

 he walks you down the aisle

-and tells you everything’s gonna be ok
+and tells you everything’s gonna be ok.

 ( Pic: Mishal and her father)

-It was a quiet evening when I was sipping my evening tea and glancing through Vogue when the phone rang.
+It was a quiet evening when I was sipping my evening tea when the phone rang.
 For some reason I was hesitant to answer the phone since I had a strange feeling that something was wrong.
 I heard my sister’s voice on the other side trying to sound normal and calm.
 The first question I asked her was if my father was alright.
 You can call it instinct but I knew that he was not doing well.
-She then told me that he had a heart attack and is taken in for surgery.
+She then told me that he had suffered a heart attack and had been taken in for surgery.
 After I spoke to her for a few minutes I couldn’t feel my heart beating.
-I was completely numb and then I had an awful sickening feeling in the pit of my stomach and I could feel my lungs running out of oxygen.
+I was completely numb and then I had a sickening feeling in the pit of my stomach and I could feel my lungs running out of oxygen.
 I knew that he was going to be fine but the very thought of losing a father can shatter even the strongest of heart.
 This was the same feeling I experienced when my friend Mishal Jawaid called and told me that her father’s ship MV Albedo had been hijacked by the pirates.
 What I went through is insignificant when compared to the ordeal the Jawaid family is experiencing.

 (pic: Mishal and her father)

 On June 14, 2011 the Somalia Pirates released the captives of MV Suez.
 The release was not because the government intervened but it was because of one man Dr. Ansar Burney, a Pakistani Human Rights Activist.
 The release came after total ransom amount of $2.1 million was settled.
 The sailors said that Dr. Ansar Burney was their ‘God and Samaritan’.
 How long are we going to depend on activists when it is the duty of the Government to safe guard its citizens?
-Are we in a world where the voiceless continue to be silent or are we going to demand to be heard?

 Kindly flow the link below to donate to the release of MV Albedo.
 You can contact Mishal Jawaid on ‘Save MV Albedo, Save my father’s life (Capt.
 Jawaid)’ – FB page